seisiuneer/zoombuttons/README.md

 It's essentially a button board that copies text onto the clipboard, which you can then paste into the Zoom chat.

+Other than including jQuery, the utility is completely self-contained.

 # Installing

 Since it's a web page, you'll either need to host zoombuttons.html somewhere, or could just run it locally from your computer.